-These salmon skewers are so versatile – you can cook them on the grill, on the stove top, or in the oven.
+salmon skewers are versatile – cook them on the grill, stove top, or in the oven.

-But since it’s almost Memorial Day weekend, I’m going with the grill.
+Have you eaten the rainbow today??
 The colors were so cheerful and pretty I almost hated to cook them, but a girl’s gotta eat!
 This is one of my favorite ways to do fish and it really helps keep the cost down – fish prices have skyrocketed and it’s a shame because it’s so good for us.
 You can get away with about 3 ounces of fish per person when you do it this way, and it also allows you to experiment with some of the more expensive varieties.
+This also gives you the perfect excuse to splurge on healthier wild caught fish.

 - Be sure to brush everything liberally with olive oil so it doesn’t stick.
 If you have one of those pans that goes over the grill I suggest using that.